nexmo-community/number-insight-graphql/readme.md

 The quickest way to deploy this to a production server would be to use the one-click deploy buttons at the top of this readme.
 They will both as you to set your `NEXMO_API_KEY` and `NEXMO_API_SECRET` as part of the deployment.

 If deploying to your own server, ensure that these environment variables are also set.

+## GraphQL Playground and Introspection in Production

+By default, introspection and the GraphQL playground are not available when the `NODE_ENV` on a server is set to `production`.
+If you do want to use either of these options once you have deployed the server make sure to set the `GRAPHQL_INTROSPECTION` and `GRAPHQL_PLAYGROUND` to `true` in your environment variables.